resulyrt93/resulyrt93/README.md

 ## Hi there, I'm Resul 👋

 # 💫 About Me:
-🔭 I’m currently working for @getir<br>💬 Ask me about Python
+🔭 I’m currently working for @datazone<br>💬 Ask me about Python

 ## 🌐 Socials: